 In real estate, it is location, location, location.
 When we read the Bible it is context, context, context.
 If we don’t look at Bible verses in context, we will misunderstanding the Word of God.

 1 John 1:9 is easily the single most misunderstood verse in the entire Bible.
-Most pastors, seminaries, authors, televangelist and many Christians have missed the meaning of 1 John 1:9.
-They use 1 John 1:9 as a "Christian bar of soap" and to defend their argument that you must ask God to forgive you after each sin.
+Most pastors, seminaries, authors, televangelist and Christians have missed the meaning of 1 John 1:9.
+They use 1 John 1:9 as a "Christian bar of soap" to defend their argument that you must ask God to forgive you, after each and every sin.
 What if you miss one?
 What if you die in an auto crash after having a sinful thought?
-What they are ultimately saying is that God will not forgive you unless you confess it to Him?
-With this line of thinking, a person will never come to the conclusion that God has completely forgiven them and be able to experience God's sabbath rest (Hebrews 4:9-11).
-They could even ultimately miss salvation.
+What they are ultimately saying is that God will not forgive you unless you confess it to Him and then ask Him to forgive you.
+With this line of thinking, a person will never come to the conclusion that God has completely forgiven them, understand the finality of the cross or be able to experience God's Sabbath rest (Hebrews 4:9-11).

 So what does 1 John 1:9 really mean?

 Gnosticism was creeping into the church in Ephesus.
 The word Gnostic is derived from the Greek word "gnosis" meaning "knowledge".
 The Gnostics were a group of people who believed they had superior spiritual knowledge.
 They believed

 1. That flesh was evil and that only spirit was good.
 (That is why they did not believe that Jesus came in the flesh.)

 2. That they did not have a sinful nature and therefore did not need their sins to be forgiven and

 3. That salvation is gained through the acquisition of divine knowledge, not by faith in Jesus Christ.